BasicOverflow/CharlesBot/README.md

+# TODO

 ## figure out how to package and ship mongo db for API
-## have a setup.py that user can run to initiate all the different servers, make sure everything is configured correctly,
+## have a setup.py that user can run to initiate all the different servers, make sure everything is configured correctly, include
 	* intent classifier
 	* audio
 	* api